 This large and famous landmark is the heart of Ulaanbaatar where the Parliament, the Government House, Stock Exchange and many other important establishments are concentrated.
 It was named after Sukhbaatar, the famous patriot, whose statue is the main attraction on this square.
-In 2008 Chingis Khaan’s and his two successors monument was built on the north of the square for the 800th anniversary of Mongolian Empire.
+In 2008 Chinggis Khaan’s and his two successors monument was built on the north of the square for the 800th anniversary of Mongolian Empire.
 Since 2014 Mongolian government changed the name as Chinggis Khaan square

 |National History Museum|

 The museum houses a rich collection of historical and ethnographic exhibitions dating back to the period when first human beings resided in Central Asia.
-It has displays on several millennia of the history of Mongolia – beginning with the Stone Age, running through the Turkic and Mongol empires, the rise of Buddhism, the communist regime and ends with a colorful display of contemporary society.
+It has displays on several millennia of the history of Mongolia – beginning with the Stone Age, running through the Turkic and Mongol empires, the rise of Buddhism, the communist regime and ends with a colourful display of contemporary society.

 |The Natural History Museum|

 If you like dinosaurs, you will want to visit The Natural History Museum.
 A remarkably intact tarbosaurus skeleton (a close cousin of Tyrannosaurus Rex) awaits visitors in the paleontological section, as do fossilized eggs and the bones of several other specimens.
 Taxidermists have also preserved a number of Mongolian animals and birds, as well as creatures from outside Mongolian and even outside Asia, but some of these displays are in sorry need of upkeep.
-The museum is a 3 minute walk to the northwest of Sukhbaatar Square.
+The museum is a 3-minute walk to the northwest of Sukhbaatar Square.

 |The Museum of Fine Arts|

 A great sculptor and artist, Zanabazar was also the first theocratic ruler of Mongolia.
-Some of his work accounts for the most beautiful and popular exhibits at his eponymously museum.
-The Zanabazar Fine Arts Museum also contains a full collection of art works by other artists, principally sculptors and painters, from Mongolia’s ancient era to the present.
+Some of his work accounts for the most beautiful and popular exhibits at his eponymous museum.
+The Zanabazar Fine Arts Museum also contains a full collection of artworks by other artists, principally sculptors and painters, from Mongolia’s ancient era to the present.
 The museum houses a number of rock inscriptions, graphic arts, Buddhist tankas, embroideries, and unique tsam dancing costumes.
 It is located near the Trade Development Bank Headquarters